nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_architecture_integration.rst

 The fork is maintained and verified as a part of the |NCS| release process.

 Matter is located on the top application layer of the integration model, looking from the networking point of view.
-The |NCS| and Zephyr provide the Bluetooth® LE and Thread stacks, which must be integrated with the Matter stack using a special intermediate layer.
+The |NCS| and Zephyr provide the Bluetooth® LE, Thread, and Wi-Fi stacks, which must be integrated with the Matter stack using a special intermediate layer.
-The |NCS|'s Multiprotocol Service Layer (MPSL) driver allows running Bluetooth LE and Thread concurrently on the same radio chip.
+In case of Matter over Thread, the |NCS|'s Multiprotocol Service Layer (MPSL) driver allows running Bluetooth LE and Thread concurrently on the same radio chip.

 .. figure:: images/matter_nrfconnect_overview_simplified_ncs.svg
    :alt: nRF Connect platform in Matter